exonum/exonum-doc/src/architecture/storage.md

 is still possible to do so manually).

 `ListIndex` saves its elements to the internal `base` map with element indices as keys.
-The list length also is saved at `base` with an zero-length tuple `&()` as a key.
+The list length also is saved at `base` with a zero-length tuple `&()` as a key.

 ### ValueSetIndex